 Dajin Resource S.A.
-(Dajin) holds 100% control in a series of mineral concessions in Jujuy province of Argentina that cover regions known to or believed to contain brines rich in lithium, potassium and boron.
+(Dajin) holds 100% interest in concessions or concession applications in Jujuy province of Argentina that cover regions known to or believed to contain brines rich in lithium, potassium and boron.
 The concessions total approximately 93,000 hectares (230,000 acres) in various drainage basins including 51,970 hectares (128,421 acres) of salar (salt lake) in Salinas Grandes and 41,068 hectares (101,481 acres) in Guayatoyoc salt lake basin. salar (salt lake) in Salinas Grandes and 41,068 hectares (101,481 acres) in Guayatoyoc salt lake basin.
 Salinas Grandes/Guayatayoc salt lakes basin was chosen as Dajin’s principal focus for lithium exploration on the basis of data that are published in various scientific publications, indicating both permissive brine chemistries accompanied by lithium concentrations in surface and near surface waters that are within the range of lithium concentrations being produced elsewhere and enabling infrastructure.
 Access to the concessions is by paved national highway and the several local population centers are serviced by the regional electric grid.

 Click map to pan & zoom